-All patrons may pay library fines online with credit/debit cards, or by using a checking or savings account.
-Students may additionally pay fines online with Tigerstripe.
+All patrons may pay library fees online with credit/debit cards, or by using a checking or savings account.
+Students may additionally pay fees online with Tigerstripe.
 However if paying in person, patrons must use a TigerStripe account on their library card..
 Community borrowing cards are designed to act like TigerOne cards, and have the ability to attach a TigerStripe account.
 You can add funds to TigerStripe cards by visiting the Value Transfer Station located on the 4th floor of Cooper Library.
 Students, faculty, and staff may also add funds by using the TigerOne Online Card Office.

 Outstanding University patron debts are turned over to Student Financial Services at the end of each semester.
 Once the debt has been turned over to SFS, payment can be made through iRoar.
 Community and alumni patron debts are turned over to a contracted collection agency.